 - Stress management

-- Recognizing the signs and symptoms of mental health and substance abuse
+- Recognizing the signs and symptoms of mental health and substance abuse in colleagues and clients

 - The effects of lawyer impairment on our profession

 - Destigmatizing mental health and substance abuse

 Titles of courses that had been previously approved for PR credit under this topic area include: